-Schöffel clothing was founded in 1804 in Bavaria, Germany and has over the past seven generations prospered by combining innovation and technology with a passion for superb styling and outstanding quality in their countrywear.
-Schöffel's gillets are standout, but as a specialist brand Schöffel focuses on the latest fabrics and techniques to produce superb clothing across the range which is lightweight, technical, comfortable and specifically designed with the discerning country customer in mind.
+Schöffel was founded in 1804 in Bavaria and has over many generations flourished by combining innovative technology with a passion for superb styling and outstanding quality.
+Schöffel's gilets are standout, but as a specialist country clothing brand Schöffel focuses on the latest fabrics and techniques to produce superb clothing across the range which is lightweight, technical, comfortable and specifically designed for the more discerning country gentleman and lady.

 Schöffel (pronounced “ʃœfl” or "shur-ful" as it contains the German umlaut character “ö”) clothing was founded over 200 years ago in 1804 in Schwabmunchen, Bavaria by stocking salesman, George Schöffel.
 The town was already well known for its knitting expertise and George started off selling, among other small pieces, stockings and hats.
 It has remained a family business to this day, currently run by CEO Peter, a 6th generation Schöffel, and still based in the town of Schwabmunchen.
 The company has approximately 200 workers and two main lines: men’s and women’s countrywear – the world-renowned range stocked by A Hume – as well as professional clothing.

 George Schöffel starts his own small company in Schwabmünchen, Bavaria, selling nightcaps, stockings, socks and hats.
 Schöffel quickly makes a name for high-quality merchandise.

 George’s son Josef is sent to war and while away saves the life of Bavarian Crown Prince Ludwig.
 Josef receives a silver medal of bravery and a lifetime annuity which he puts into keeping the company going through the war.
 Ludwig I then goes on to marry Therese of Saxe-Hildburghausen and they celebrate by throwing what will become the first official Oktoberfest celebration.